 - Percy Jackson and the Olympians: When Chiron goes among mortals, he conceals his horse legs in a Hammerspace wheelchair.

 - In The Four Constables, (set in Ancient China), Emotionless' wheelchair can launch a barrage of deadly mini-rockets.

 - A Song of Ice and Fire: This is basically Hodor's job description for the cripple Bran Stark.

-- Subverted in World War Z. A disabled man in a perfectly ordinary wheelchair nonetheless has one advantage: any crawling zombies that attack him from behind get the wheels instead of his legs.
+- Played with in World War Z. A disabled man in a perfectly ordinary wheelchair nonetheless has one advantage: any crawling zombies that attack him from behind get the wheels instead of his legs.
 He mentions that this has saved him from infection more than once.

 - Susannah from the The Dark Tower series lost her legs in the early 60s, when wheelchairs were constructed of heavier materials and were quite clumsy.
 She's thrilled by the amazing lightness and agility of the '80s-era wheelchair that Eddie finds for her, considering it to be this trope.

-- The short-lived series M.A.N.T.I.S. dealt with a paraplegic inventor who developed an exoskeleton that granted him full mobility.
-Then at some point he realised that it was only a minor step from there to Powered Armour...
+- The short-lived series M.A.N.T.I.S. deals with a paraplegic inventor who develops an exoskeleton that grants him full mobility.
+Then at some point he realizes that it is only a minor step from there to Powered Armour...

 - A villain in Black Scorpion called Slapshot has a similar suit of Powered Armor for a similar reason.
 Only his was provided by a Mad Scientist.

 - In Doctor Who, recurring Genius Cripple villain Davros's wheelchair contains a life-support system, a suspended animation system that allowed him to feign death for centuries, assorted sneaky weapons, and in "Revelation of the Daleks" flight capacity.

 - The pimped out wheelchair Randy gets for the comatose Earl on My Name Is Earl.